Pilot Projects

 Priority areas (in no particular order) include, but are not limited to:

-Employ robust use of Advance-CTR Service Cores:
+Employ robust use of Advance RI-CTR Service Cores:

 See below.